 Mangrove forests have long been recognised for their diverse set of ecosystem services including carbon sequestration, biodiversity and protection from tropical storms and tidal surges.

-But in the river deltas of southern Bangladesh, this important role of mangroves has had to take second place.
-Rising sea levels have forced farmers to abandon their rice crops in droves and they’ve had to find other ways to make a living from the land.
+But in the river deltas of southern Bangladesh, where rising sea levels have forced farmers to abandon their rice crops in droves, this recognition is not as pertinent.

 “This shouldn’t be surprising” says Maksudur Rahman, conservationist and founder of the Bangladesh Environment and Development Society (BEDS).
 “For many who reside near the coast, the aquaculture industry is their only source of income.”

-The drawback to this growing market for farmed shrimp is that it comes with a significant ecological trade-off: mangroves are often felled for shrimp ponds.
+Except this growing market for farmed shrimp comes with a significant ecological trade-off: mangroves are often felled for shrimp ponds.

 The Challenge

-- The construction of ponds, embankments, and other farming infrastructures can lead to coastal erosion and unwanted interference with hydrology, as they replace mangrove habitats crucial to protecting these processes.
+The construction of ponds, embankments, and other farming infrastructures in lieu of mangrove habitats can lead to coastal erosion and unwanted interference with hydrology.

-- These practices require significant inputs of feed to boost shrimp production.
-A considerable portion of this feed then enters the water as metabolic waste, polluting the water which in turn leads to shrimp disease.
+These practices require significant inputs of feed to ponds in order to boost shrimp production.
+However, a considerable portion of this feed enters the water as metabolic waste, subsequently causing water pollution, which in turn leads to shrimp disease.
+Shrimp, lacking in antigens and antibodies, are easily affected by disease.

-- Inadequate management practices and poor pond construction hinder proper drainage, which exacerbates the problem.
-This poses a significant threat to the survival of mangrove trees and as a consequence many previously thriving ponds have been left abandoned or devoid of life.
+Inadequate management practices and improper pond construction hinder complete drainage, exacerbating the problem.
+Additionally, the continuous impoundment of water poses a threat to the survival of mangrove trees.
+As a consequence, many previously thriving ponds have been left abandoned or devoid of life.

 The Solution

-Recognizing the ecological trade-offs and socio-economic challenges posed by conventional shrimp farming practices is the first step to help tackle this challenge.
-Recently, a promising solution has emerged – a new approach referred to as integrated shrimp-mangrove aquaculture.
-This seeks to harmonize shrimp production with the preservation and restoration of mangrove ecosystems, and thus promises a more sustainable and resilient alternative.
+Recognizing the ecological trade-offs and socio-economic challenges posed by conventional shrimp farming practices, a promising solution has emerged – integrated shrimp-mangrove aquaculture.
+This approach seeks to harmonize shrimp production with the preservation and restoration of mangrove ecosystems, offering a more sustainable and resilient alternative.

-One of the key principles of integrated shrimp-mangrove aquaculture is the use of mangroves as a natural filtration system.
-Mangroves have intricate root systems that act as natural purifiers, and they enhance water quality by filtering out pollutants and excess nutrients.
+One of the key principles of integrated shrimp-mangrove aquaculture is the use of mangrove areas as a natural filtration system.
+Mangroves, with their intricate root systems, act as natural purifiers, enhancing water quality by filtering out pollutants and excess nutrients.
 This helps to mitigate water pollution issues commonly associated with traditional shrimp farming practices.

-In this integrated system, carefully designed shrimp ponds are constructed within or adjacent to mangrove areas, which allows a mutually beneficial relationship to be established.
-The mangroves provide a protective buffer against erosion, tidal surges, and storms, which reduces the vulnerability of shrimp ponds to adverse environmental conditions.
-The mangrove ecosystem also provides a natural food source for shrimp, which reduces the reliance on external feed inputs.
+In this integrated system, carefully designed shrimp ponds are constructed within or adjacent to mangrove areas, allowing for a mutually beneficial relationship.
+The mangroves provide a protective buffer against erosion, tidal surges, and storms, reducing the vulnerability of the shrimp ponds to adverse environmental conditions.
+Additionally, the mangrove ecosystem provides a natural food source for shrimp, reducing the reliance on external feed inputs.

 Another crucial aspect of integrated shrimp-mangrove aquaculture is the restoration and conservation of mangrove forests.
 Efforts are made to rehabilitate degraded mangrove areas by replanting native mangrove species.
 This not only helps to recover lost habitats but also enhances the overall resilience and biodiversity of the ecosystem.

 Integrated shrimp-mangrove aquaculture also promotes sustainable land and water management practices.
-Proper infrastructure is designed to allow controlled water exchange between the shrimp ponds and the surrounding mangrove areas, rather than limiting or completely cutting off drainage.
+Proper infrastructure is designed to allow controlled water exchange between the shrimp ponds and the surrounding mangrove areas, ensuring a harmonious balance between the needs of both systems.
 This includes optimizing pond drainage systems to prevent stagnant water and minimizing the risk of disease outbreaks.
-Thus, a harmonious balance between the needs of both systems is ensured.

-The benefits of integrated shrimp-mangrove aquaculture extend beyond ecological impacts and also encourage local economic growth This approach offers new job opportunities for local communities, particularly those residing in coastal areas, to diversify their livelihoods.
+The benefits of integrated shrimp-mangrove aquaculture extend beyond ecological considerations.
+This approach offers opportunities for local communities, particularly those residing in coastal areas, to diversify their livelihoods.

-“It’s important we work with the local people, including shrimp farmers, to develop their capacities to minimize erosion and salinisation” says Rahman.
+“It’s important we work with the local people, including shrimp farmers, to develop their capacities to minimize erosion and salinisation.”

-He adds “If we create incentives for proper waste treatment and biofiltration, we will have made progress on finding harmony between people and nature.
+Rahman adds “If we creative incentives for proper waste treatment and biofiltration, we will have made progress on finding harmony between people and nature.
 That is our goal”.

-By implementing standards for water quality management and adopting practices for proper waste retention and treatment, the adverse effects of pollutants can be reduced if not removed entirely.
-This further establishes a stable and consistent source of employment for the local community, offering economic security.
+By implementing standards for water quality management and adopting practices for effluent retention and treatment, the adverse effects of effluents can be mitigated.
+It establishes a stable and consistent source of employment for the local community, offering economic security and livelihood opportunities.

-For women in local populations, this integrated approach increases the prospects for them to actively participate in various aspects of the system, which in turn empowers them and fosters gender equality.
+For women, this approach increases the prospects for them to actively participate in various aspects of the integrated system, fostering gender equality and empowerment.

-It’s important however, that we don’t rely exclusively on certifications and instead focus on the actual impact.
-Unusual shrimp mortalities that occurred in Belize in the same year as their accreditation were later identified as due to Vibrio parahaemolyticus-related EMS (early mortality syndrome) – a bacterial infection.
-This serves as a reminder of the need for continuous monitoring and improvement in aquaculture practices, even if certain standards have been met for accreditation.
+It’s important, however, that we don’t rely exclusively on certifications.
+The occurrence of unusual shrimp mortalities in Belize in the same year, later identified as Vibrio parahaemolyticus-related EMS (early mortality syndrome), serves as a reminder of the need for continuous monitoring and improvement in aquaculture practices.

-To fully and properly address the various challenges, integrated shrimp-mangrove aquaculture needs ongoing research, stakeholder collaboration, and community engagement.
-This will help to further develop and implement sustainable strategies that ensure the coexistence of thriving shrimp farms and healthy mangrove ecosystems.
+Integrated shrimp-mangrove aquaculture will require various efforts to address the challenges posed by the transition from conventional farming practices.
+It necessitates ongoing research, stakeholder collaboration, and community engagement to develop and implement sustainable strategies that ensure the coexistence of thriving shrimp farms and healthy mangrove ecosystems.

 Dare’s Approach